Interesting Facts About Cheetahs For Kids

 4. Cheetahs Usually Live in Groups

-These big cats are mostly found in packs that comprise of mother and her cubs, siblings or coalition of male cheetahs who stay together to hunt.
+These big cats are mostly found in packs that comprise of mother and her cubs, siblings or a coalition of male cheetahs who stay together to hunt.
 However, female cheetahs often stay solitary and only meet their male counterparts for mating.

 5. Cheetah’s Litter

 The female cheetah gives birth to two to eight cubs in a single litter.
-The mother nurses the cubs and the cubs stay with the mother for almost 16 to 24 months or until they are able to hunt for themselves.
+The mother nurses the cubs, and the cubs stay with the mother for almost 16 to 24 months or until they are able to hunt for themselves.
 These cats have an average age span of 17 years; however, they can also live up to 20 years.

 6. Cheetahs Are a Threatened Species

 This magnificent animal is on the threshold of becoming endangered.
 There are approximately 7000 to 12000 cheetahs left in the world with the major numbers confined to South-Western Africa and Iran, however, at one point in time these big cats were found across Africa, Asia, and some parts of Middle East.
-The decrease in numbers is because of the loss of food sources and the loss of habitat of these big cats.
+The decrease in numbers is because of the loss of food sources and the loss of habitat for these big cats.

 7. Cheetahs Are Not Aggressive